 Reports from New Zealand suggest that there is a growing imbalance between the number of marriageable men and women in the country caused by the immigration of Thai women.

-The imbalance between young New Zealand women and marriageable is caused by a number of reasons, including work available and immigration policy, but it has led to cases of both verbal and physical abuse of Thai women.
-That is not the answer, and experts say that the problem relates to growing number of Asian and European females in New Zealand, not just Thai wives.
+The imbalance between young New Zealand women and marriageable Thai women is caused by several reasons, including work available and immigration policy, but it has led to cases of both verbal and physical abuse of Thai women.
+That is not the answer, and experts say that the problem relates to a growing number of Asian and European females in New Zealand, not just Thai wives.

 Tension between New Zealand and Thai women

-Current tension between Thai women and New Zealand women is what any red blooded New Zealand guy would love: fights between women wanting to marry them!
+The current tension between Thai women and New Zealand women is what any red-blooded New Zealand guy would love: fights between women wanting to marry them!
 New Zealand is attracting the immigration of beautiful young Thai women seeking husbands, and the women of New Zealand don't like it.

-In fact, the problem is fairly serious one that should not be made light of, since the influx of women from Thailand is leading to an increase in the number of single or sole mothers, there being insufficient marriageable New Zealand men to go round.
+The problem is a fairly serious one that should not be made light of, since the influx of women from Thailand is leading to an increase in the number of single or sole mothers, there being insufficient marriageable New Zealand men to go around.
 Also, some Thai women are being verbally and occasionally physically assaulted by New Zealand women.